 Be it Brie Larson (not a damsel in distress) as the anti-war photographer, Tom Hiddleston as the former British Air Force major, John Goodman as the senior Monarch official, Samuel L. Jackson (the standout performer) as the squadron leader, or John.
 C. Reilly as the departed lieutenant; everyone is flawless in portraying their roles.

 We have seen numerous adventure films before with badly etched characters.
-But kudos to the writers, every actor gets a meatier role with a backstory compelling enough for viewers to care for them.
+But kudos to the writers, every actor gets a meatier role with a backstory compelling enough for viewers to care.

 The body count is expectedly on the higher side but the violence isn’t too graphic for children.
 The final showdown (comprising of a memorable scene featuring Brie Larson) however may frighten the faint hearted.

-Overall, Kong: Skull Island is a bang-for-your-buck popcorn film which delivers bucket full of thrills and big screen spectacle.
+A bang-for-your-buck popcorn film, Kong: Skull Island delivers bucket full of thrills and big screen spectacle.
 It has a fabulous cast, stunning camerawork, impeccable visual effects.
 And a script strong enough to give this summer season a rip-roaring start.

 By Mayank Nailwal